 Carbon Pricing in Wholesale Energy Markets: Frequently Asked Questions

-A key consideration for carbon pricing in the NYISO’s wholesale energy markets is the extent to which it will enable broader emissions reductions than the CES approach by animating market responses to lower emissions from existing generators or attract new, more efficient generation to replace older, higher-emitting generators.
+A key consideration for carbon pricing in the NYISO’s wholesale energy markets is the extent to which it will enable broader emissions reductions than the CES approach.
+Carbon pricing will animate market responses to lower emissions from existing generators and attract new, more efficient generation to replace older, higher-emitting generators.
 Carbon pricing potentially provides state policymakers with added flexibility to pursue greater environmental benefits through ongoing initiatives, or to adjust those initiatives to meet current goals at lower cost to ratepayers.

-The concept of “carbon pricing” is not new, but the NYISO is the first ISO to attempt to integrate the full social cost of carbon directly into its Energy market.
+The concept of carbon pricing is not new, but the NYISO is the first ISO to attempt to integrate the full social cost of carbon directly into its energy market.
 New York State is part of the Regional Greenhouse Gas Initiative (RGGI), a multi-state collaborative that requires CO2 emitting generators to procure CO2 emissions allowances.
 The initiative has been very successful because generators see a price signal and invest accordingly, but the cost of allowances does not reflect the full social cost of carbon.
 The NYISO’s carbon pricing concept would build upon the experiences gained in RGGI to reflect the full social cost of carbon in the wholesale energy market, more closely aligning price signals in the energy market with New York State’s more aggressive emissions reduction goals.

-The NYISO’s carbon pricing concept would operate in conjunction with CES, RGGI and other existing state public policy programs.
+The NYISO’s carbon pricing concept would operate in conjunction with REC and ZEC mechanisms, RGGI and other existing state public policy programs.
 Analysis indicates that the carbon pricing concept will benefit consumers by reducing the cost of RECs and ZECs while also stimulating dynamic market responses.
 For instance, carbon pricing will incentivize a reduction of greenhouse gas emissions from existing fossil fuel generators by providing a price signal for investment in upgraded or new fossil fuel generators to replace energy production from older, less efficient fossil fuel units.

 What happens to RECs and ZECs if the social cost of CO2 is priced into competitive wholesale electric markets?

-Analysis of the NYISO’s carbon pricing concept shows that introducing a carbon adder into wholesale markets will reduce the cost of RECs and ZECs as facilities eligible for these subsidies are able to realize greater revenues from the NYISO’s energy markets.
+Analysis of the NYISO’s carbon pricing concept shows that introducing a carbon price into wholesale markets will reduce the cost of RECs and ZECs as facilities eligible for these subsidies are able to realize greater revenues from the NYISO’s energy markets.
 In fact, the analysis concludes that the cost of ZECs could ultimately be eliminated without jeopardizing the economic viability of the nuclear facilities currently receiving those payments.